RealityBending/Onboarding/README.md

 ### 4. Media recommendation

-#### Philosophy Comics
+#### Existential Comics

-Small funny reads that say a lot about important philosophical ideas.
+Small funny reads that nicely introduce important philosophical ideas.
 My personal favourites (don't forget to read the little explanation at the bottom of each comic):

 - [Descartes' Demon](https://existentialcomics.com/comic/81)
 - [Sorry!
 And the Nature of Suffering](https://existentialcomics.com/comic/102)